 - Poland is in central Europe.
 This is a huge advantage for traveling.
 Considering most Americans dream of exploring Europe, it’s the ideal location for a gap year.
 You can teach on weekdays and travel on weekends since everything is so close.
 With trains, cheap airlines, and the number of holidays in Poland, it won’t be a problem to balance those two things.

 - You can be an entrepreneur.
 Because there’s plenty of work, you can work just for yourself if you’d like, which is what I do.
 Having your own company is great but it’s a ton of work.
 You have to find the work yourself, advertise, have a website, make invoices, etc. Also, if you don’t speak Polish, you better have someone who can help you.
 You’ll have to speak with your accountant on a monthly basis and take occasional trips to the Tax Office, so it’s better to speak Polish with this option.
 However, I survived a couple years without it, so you can too.

 6 traits you need to teach English in Poland?

 Working as an English teacher in Poland is a popular job for native English-speaking expats looking to earn some easy cash.
 But it’s not for everyone.
 And it’s not as easy as just being able to speak.
 In addition to knowing how to instil knowledge in others, teaching English in Poland is about people skills and a deep understanding of the language.
 A little dose of eccentricity doesn’t hurt either.
 Think you got what it takes?

-Below I’ve listed the 6 traits I think are most important if you want to teach English in Poland:
+Below I’ve listed the 6 traits I think are most important if English teachers want to teach in Poland:

 While teaching English in Poland, you’re going to be meeting with people who are quite different from you and from each other, and it can be hard to accept/manage.
 But that’s what makes the job amazing!
 Each lesson is also a chance for you to learn something new, not just your students.